mend/renovate-ce-ee/docs/overview.md

 ## Downloading

-The WhiteSource Renovate image is available via public Docker Hub using the namespace [whitesource/renovate](https://hub.docker.com/r/whitesource/renovate/).
+The Mend Renovate image is available via public Docker Hub using the namespace [whitesource/renovate](https://hub.docker.com/r/whitesource/renovate/).
-Use of the image is as described on Docker Hub, i.e. in accordance with the [WhiteSource Terms of Service](https://renovate.whitesourcesoftware.com/terms-of-service/).
+Use of the image is as described on Docker Hub, i.e. in accordance with the [Mend Terms of Service](https://www.mend.io/free-developer-tools/terms-of-use/).

 ## Versioning

-WhiteSource Renovate On-Premises uses its own versioning and release schedule, independent of Renovate OSS versioning.
+Mend Renovate On-Premises uses its own versioning and release schedule, independent of Renovate OSS versioning.

-Additionally, it is intended that WhiteSource Renovate will have a slower release cadence than Renovate OSS in order to provide greater stability for Enterprise use.
+Additionally, it is intended that Mend Renovate will have a slower release cadence than Renovate OSS in order to provide greater stability for Enterprise use.

-Specifically for WhiteSource Renovate's use of SemVer:
+Specifically for Mend Renovate's use of SemVer:

 **Major**: Used only for breaking changes